ethereum/execution-apis/README.md

 ### Testing

-There are three main tools for testing contributions.
+There are currently three tools for testing contributions.
 The main two that run as GitHub actions are an [OpenRPC validator][validator] and a [spellchecker][spellchecker]:

 ```console